tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 ## 7 Presentation of Results

-The BDQ standard is agnostic about the form and appearance of data quality reports (e.g., as aggregated results, on web pages for individual records, as spreadsheets of results with issues for quality control, etc.).
+The BDQ standard is agnostic about the form and appearance of `Data Quality Report`s (e.g., as aggregated results, on web pages for individual records, as spreadsheets of results with issues for quality control, etc.).

 ### 7.1 Data Quality Reports